8000thCube/b-k-tree/README.md

 # b-k-tree
-Burkhard-Keller tree data structure for finding items separated by a small discrete distance
+A Burkhard-Keller tree, or BK-tree is a data structure for finding items separated by a small discrete distance

 # examples